cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/reuse-places-organizers.md

 **response**

-The response now contains the identifier of "Het Depot":
+The response now contains the URL of "Het Depot" as an `@id` property:

 ```js
 {